MicrosoftDocs/xamarin-docs/docs/xamarin-forms/user-interface/graphics/skiasharp/curves/effects.md

 }
 ```

-The `PaintSurface` handler need to contain only the standard overhead plus one call to `DrawOval`:
+The `PaintSurface` handler needs to contain only the standard overhead plus one call to `DrawOval`:

 ```csharp
 public class DashedHatchLinesPage : ContentPage